Owning our identity;

 Rediscovering our faith

-The Gay Christian Network, (GCN) is initiating their first ever Gay Christian Youth Retreat.
+Q Christian Fellowship is initiating their first ever Youth Retreat.

 More often than not our faith communities today lack a safe space for LGBTQ+ and ally youth to explore their faith and thrive in a loving community free from pressure to alter their identity or conform to a specific set of beliefs.
 This retreat is designed for LGBTQ+ youth, ages 14-19, to wrestle with and engage with their LGBTQ+ peers in questions of faith, community and family.